kvutien/Doc-Reading_Notes_ElizaOS/README.md

 ###	Eliza Package Dependencies
 ![Eliza Packages](./images/3-Pack_Depend.png)

-##	 Development using Eliza Framework
+## 3-Development using Eliza Framework
 *If you don't intend to customize an agent using Eliza, you can stop reading here.*

 **Disclaimer**: This is not yet a programming tutorial, but are only reading notes.
 A tutorial will be written after some development done with the framework.